csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_04_Schizophrenia.md

 - **Definition**:
    - Schizophrenia is a chronic, severe mental disorder characterized by disturbances in thought, perception, emotion, and behavior.
 - **History**:
-   - Term coined by Eugen Bleuler in 1911, meaning “split mind” (not to be confused with split personality).
+   - Term coined by Eugen Bleuler in 1911, meaning “split mind” (not to be confused with split personality (dissociative identity disorder)).
 - **Epidemiology**:
    - Affects ~1% of the global population.
    - Onset typically occurs in late adolescence or early adulthood (18-25 for men; 25-35 for women).